How do you say in a sentence what you do?

 But which is your specialty?

-Not really.
-Generalists have the advantage of being able to see problems and solutions from many angles and from many experiences.
-Solutions are never simple, so how we look at and try to solve them shouldn’t be either.
+Designers with depth and range have the advantage of being able to see problems and solutions from many angles and experiences.
+Problems are never simple, so how we look at and try to solve them shouldn’t be either.

-Design should be a very broad practice, calling upon all the ways we can think of and use to solve our world’s problems.
-Sometime a well written sentence can do the job of an entire application.
+Design is and should be a very broad practice, calling upon all the ways we can think of and use to solve our world’s problems.
+Sometimes a well written sentence can do the job of an entire application.
 Sometimes a well placed conversation can change some policy which can do more for positive change than any amount of software design.
+It’s all design.